impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

+- Scratchpad
+	- In what follows, we do our best to summarize the discussion while acknowledging the unfortunate fact that the rebuttal process was cut short.
-#### 4. Addressed Specific Concerns
+	- #### 4.
+Addressed Specific Concerns
 	- We believe we have addressed the concerns.
 	- **Code accessibility** (Reviewer VkF8): Re-uploaded anonymous repository
 	- **Threat model** (Reviewer t7cL): Clarified first-party vs. third-party auditing distinction, which we believe is more relevant than black/white-box dichotomy given our transferability results
 	- **Performance degradation** (Reviewer t7cL): Explained single-canary injection (1/|D| loss contribution) causes no detectable accuracy impact
+	- We welcome any remaining questions or suggestions for further clarification.
 - ### Rebuttal Summary {{renderer :wordcountchar_}}
 	- ## Authors' Summary of Rebuttal
 	  We thank all reviewers for their thorough and constructive feedback.
 We are encouraged that **all reviewers recognized the core strengths of OptiFluence**: the principled bilevel optimization framework, the strong empirical results (up to 99.8% TPR@0.1FPR and 415× improvement over baselines), the novel combination of influence-based initialization with unrolled optimization, and particularly the **transferability of optimized canaries across architectures**—which multiple reviewers highlighted as a significant practical contribution enabling efficient third-party auditing.
-	- In what follows, we do our best to summarize the discussion while acknowledging the unfortunate fact that the rebuttal process was cut short.
 	- ### Substantial Additions During Rebuttal
 	  We have significantly strengthened the manuscript through the following additions:
 	- #### 1.
 Extended Experimental Validation